AllTheRooms

 Jaipur3,0807.5%4.9%

-Australia had an average Airbnb occupancy rate of 26.4% in 2021.
-Below are the average occupancy rates for the top 5 Australian cities in 2021 and 2020, as ranked by the number of active Airbnb listings in each city.
+In 2023, Australia recorded an average Airbnb occupancy rate of 26.4%.
+Below are the average occupancy rates for the top five Australian cities in 2023 and 2022, based on the number of active Airbnb listings in each city.

 Try it for FREE

-The onset of the COVID-19 crisis had a significant impact on short-term rental markets worldwide.
-This impact started to be felt in March 2020, with average Airbnb occupancy rates bottoming out in May 2020 at around 11% in the United States.
+The impact of the COVID-19 crisis was felt in short-term rental markets around the world.
+Beginning in March 2020, Airbnb's average occupancy rates experienced a significant drop, reaching their lowest point in May 2020 at around 11% in the United States.

-Starting in June 2020, Average Airbnb occupancy rates began to recover rapidly.
-Short-term rentals came to be favored as the preferred accommodation option post-lockdown, with rural locations outperforming urban areas as guests sought to escape restrictions.
-This rebound allowed the Airbnb IPO to proceed.
+However, starting in June 2020, Airbnb's average occupancy rates began to recover rapidly.
+Short-term rentals became the preferred lodging option after the shutdown, and rural locations outperformed urban areas as guests sought to escape restrictions.
+This rebound allowed Airbnb to go public.

-The 5 U.S. cities with the highest average occupancy rates in 2021 are:
+The five U.S. cities with the highest average occupancy rates in 2021 are:

 Joshua TreeCalifornia47.8%47.2%